vanflux/router-monitor/README.md

 - Api: Server that provide all possible actions to agents and admin users through Web.
 - Web: Dashboard for admin users manage routers.

+# Routers Support

+Sorry I don't have all routers, just one, an Arris Router.
+If you want to add support for your router, reverse engineer the admin page and implement functions on `agent/src/routers` that retrieve client list and block or unblock mac addresses.

 # Web

 ## Wifi Clients Report